viv-garot/random-pet/README.md

-# SkillMap-template
+# random-pet
-Template for skillmap related tasks
+Random pet repo used for remote_state learning

 ## Description
 What the goal of this repo ?